Articles of Incorporation Template

 3. Receive confirmation: Await the issuance of a Certificate of Incorporation or an approval stamp on your Articles, confirming your corporation's legal registration.

-4. Finalize setup: Obtain an Employer Identification Number (EIN), open a corporate bank account, and secure any necessary licenses or permits to start operations.
+4. Finalize setup: Obtain an Employer Identification Number (EIN) from the IRS, which can be obtained online and issued the same day with no filing fee, open a corporate bank account, and secure any necessary licenses or permits to start operations [1].

 Also, keep in mind that you will typically need to pay a filing fee.
 The amount will vary depending on the state; for example, in New York, the fee is $125.